Skip navigation

 Check Your Assumptions

-A common experience in gay men’s sex settings is that someone will keep doing whatever they want until the other guy tells them to stop.
+A common experience in gay and bi+ men’s sex settings is that someone will keep doing whatever they want until the other person tells them to stop.
 The assumption is that all touch or action is on the table unless it’s explicitly taken off the table.
 So, it’s down to each of us to set out our own boundaries and communicate them to our partners.
 Sometimes, this can be hard to do when we’re already caught up in the action.
 We can overcome this by having a wider and more explicit talk with a future partner before first hooking up.

 Talk About Sex

-When you start chatting with someone online or meet someone you are interested in, be prepared to talk about the kind of sex you want.
+When you start chatting, be prepared to talk about the kind of sex you want and the safer sex methods you want to use.
 This kind of conversation can be playful and fun.
 It can totally be foreplay too!
-But more than that, it serves to set up an agreement between you about what each of you like and don’t like – which is the basis of consent.
-By checking in beforehand where your interests are mutual, you can focus on what’s hot for you both at the same time as avoiding the potential for hurting or offending when you get together.
+By checking in beforehand where your interests are mutual, you can focus on what’s hot for each of you and avoid the potential for hurt or offense when you get together.
+Talking about sex openly beforehand can help you to feel confident about your limits, which means you can be more in the moment when you meet.

 Talk About Your Sexual Health

 When talking about the kind of sex you want, make sure to include what kinds of safer sex methods you want to use.
 It’s important to take control of your sexual health and be confident about your chosen protection (including condoms, PrEP, U=U, what sex you’re having, etc.).
 It’s empowering, sexy and normalises the conversation.
-Get tested regularly, it’s just part of an active sex life.
-Knowing and being confident about your STI/HIV status can encourage someone else to find out theirs.
-The stigma that surrounds STIs and HIV affects everyone, and we can overcome this by simply having a chat about it.
-Having a chat about safer sex can be a fun and flirty way element in your foreplay.
+Talking about consent with your sexual partners also includes an agreement about how you’re going to protect your sexual health.
+For example, if you consent to sex with a condom, and your sexual partner removes the condom without your permission – that also removes consent.
+This is something called stealthing, which is sexual assault.

 Being OK With "No"

-Sometimes you want to say ‘no’ but don’t have the guts to say it.
-Sometimes someone will say ‘no’ to you and it hurts.
+Sometimes, you want to say ‘no’ but don’t have the guts to say it.
+Sometimes, someone will say ‘no’ to you and it hurts.
 One of the big lessons from the BDSM world is that any feedback or limits that someone tells you about is good to know, even if it’s a ‘No’.
-So if someone says they don’t want to continue with sex right now – that’s a good thing they are looking after themselves, even if it’s disappointing for you.
+So, if someone says they don’t want to continue with sex right now – that’s a good thing.
+They are looking after themselves, even if it’s disappointing for you.
 If someone knocks you back when you approach them – that’s ok, it means they’re not for you.

 Give some thought to how you feel about saying ‘no’.
 Maybe practice saying ‘no’ with friends to become more comfortable with it.
 Practice ways of saying no nicely.
 “Thanks for the messages, but not for me right now.
 Have a good weekend.”
 And “I’m not feeling up for that right now, maybe another time.”
 Or “That’s not really my thing, what else are you into?”